Understand your privacy rights.

 Under Indiana law, we cannot disclose the PHI of minors to non-custodial parents if we have documentation of a court order or decree that prohibits the non-custodial parent from receiving such information.

 If your PHI contains information regarding your mental health, we can disclose it without written permission only in the following situations: (i) If the disclosure is made to you (unless it is determined by a physician that the release would be detrimental to your health); (ii) Disclosures to our employees in certain circumstances; (iii) For payment purposes; (iv) To the Division of Mental Health if for data collection, research, and monitoring managed care providers if the disclosure is made to the division of mental health; (v) For law enforcement purposes or to avert a serious threat to the health and safety of you or others;(vi) To a coroner or medical examiner; (vii) To satisfy reporting requirements; (viii) To satisfy release of information requirements that are required by law; (ix) To another provider in an emergency; (x) For legitimate business purposes; (xi) Under a court order; (xii) To the Secret Service if necessary to protect a person under Secret Service protection; and (xiii) To the Statewide waiver ombudsman.
 Most disclosures of psychotherapy notes require a signed authorization.

 Other Uses of PHI

-Other uses and disclosures of PHI not covered by this notice or the laws that apply to us will be made only with your written authorization.
+Other uses and disclosures of PHI not covered by this Notice or the laws that apply to us will be made only with your written authorization.
 If you provide us authorization to use or disclose your PHI, you may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
-We are unable to take back any disclosures we have already made under the authorization, and we are required to retain our records of the care that we provide to you.
+You understand that we are unable to take back any disclosures we have already made under the authorization, and that we are required to retain our records of the care that we provide to you.

 Your Rights Regarding Your PHI